76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Grown-ups are always telling kids sugary drinks are bad for their teeth, so try this experiment to put your money where your mouth is!
 Eggshells are a good substitute for teeth since they’re both made of calcium.
 Leave eggs in different kinds of beverages to see which ones do the most damage to the shells.

-Learn more: Dental Health Eggs at First Grade Funtastic
+Learn more: Dental Health Egg Experiment

-Plastic containers holding colored ice cubes floating in water of different colors
+Plastic containers holding colored ice cubes floating in water of different colors as an example of a first grade science activity

 Gift of Curiosity